What are R&D Tax Credits?

 SME R&D Tax Credits explained:

-If your business qualifies as an SME under the R&D tax legislation you could claim back up to 33p in every £1 of qualifying expenditure as a loss making entity, or up to 26p in every £1 of qualifying expenditure if you’re making a profit.
+If your business qualifies as an SME under the R&D tax legislation you could claim back up to 33p in every £1 of qualifying expenditure as a loss-making entity.
+Instead you could claim up to 26p in every £1 of qualifying expenditure if you’re making a profit.
 This could be realised as relief on your payable corporation tax, or in some instances as a cash credit from HRMC.

 Not sure what qualifies as an SME?
 Check the definition in the R&D Tax for SME infographic below.
 Click image to enlarge...